Skip to main content

 Still from animation by Freya Snelling.

 As an Illustration and Animation student of London Metropolitan University in our second year we are given a client brief.
-We are fortunate enough to be partnered with the Lilies Leaf Trust who kindly grant us the opportunity to create something meaningful.
+We are fortunate enough to be partnered with the Liliesleaf Trust UK who kindly grant us the opportunity to create something meaningful.
 Our brief was to create either a comic or animation to be “used with communities in order to engage, educate and promote the legacy and values of the Southern African liberation struggle”, simply put, our project was focused toward democracy and the anti-apartheid movement in SA.
 The goal was to create something that will be suitable for a wide range of audiences, ensuring that the content would be engaging and clear enough for young children (13+ years).

 Prior to this brief I had and admittedly limited understanding of the apartheid in South Africa.
 I had heard of it from a very close friend who is of German and South African decent and whose parents were dating shortly after the apartheid was over.
 He talked of their struggles both socially and within the relationship of his parents.
 He introduced me to his role model Trevor Noah, who is a vocal comedian that doesn’t shy away from talking about his own experience of the apartheid.
 Most of the knowledge I had on this subject were from these two sources.
 As insightful as they were they still offered only a sliver of what was experienced during that time and both from similar backgrounds.
 A key takeaway was how these individual perspectives touched me, more so than my history lessons, because it is easier to empathise with them than my textbooks.